 Swap for… a larger handbag

 Nappy bags can cost up to £300 for designer versions, but you’re paying for looks rather than convenience.
 Instead, buy a simple mid-size leather or canvas bag and pack a roll-up change mat (Tesco has one at £3), wipes, nappies, bottle and a small pot of snacks and you’ll be good to go for most outings.

 At £50-£100, Moses baskets will only be useful for four-six months.
 Babies can sleep in cots from birth so cut the extra expense – the Kiddicare Compact Cot costs £39.90, and can be lowered as the child grows.

 Swap for… a nappy pail

-A nappy wrapper stores used nappies to stop unwanted smells, but a nappy pail is cheaper – basically a bucket with a lid, Boots Essentials Nappy Pail is a steal at £4.07, compared to £44.99 for the Tommee Tippee Sangenic Nappy Wrapper Maxi Tub.
+A nappy wrapper stores used nappies to stop unwanted smells, but a nappy pail is cheaper – basically a bucket with a lid.
+Depending where you look, you can pick them up for just a few pounds, compared to £44.99 for the Tommee Tippee Sangenic Nappy Wrapper Maxi Tub.
 Put a box of baking soda at the bottom of the pail to keep odour away.

 10. Breastfeeding tops

 Swap for… wrap dresses and tops